akyoto/ez/README.md

 go test -bench=. ./benchmarks
 ```

-### Is there a community for this project?

-There is a Discord channel and a Telegram group for [sponsors](https://github.com/sponsors/akyoto).

 ## Style

 Please take a look at the [style guidelines](https://github.com/akyoto/quality/blob/master/STYLE.md) if you'd like to make a pull request.